 Are you looking for the handouts and online evaluations for the 2015 Disability Advocacy Conference?
 Click here.

-NOTICE -- To Consumers Served by the N.C.
+NOTICE OF SETTLEMENT -- To Consumers Served by the N.C.
 Innovations Waiver, Their Families, and Legal Guardians

 Federal Judge Stops NC DMV from Conducting Discriminatory Hearings While Case is Pending

 On December 23, 2014, US District Court Judge Terrence Boyle stopped the NC Division of Motor Vehicles (DMV) from making further demands on two plaintiffs in current litigation that challenges the DMV’s administration of its Medical Review Program for licensed drivers.

 In February 2014, Disability Rights NC filed a lawsuit in US District Court against the DMV claiming that the DMV’s administration of its Medical Review Program discriminated against individuals with disabilities and deprived them of due process.
 The lawsuit alleges that the DMV unnecessarily requires people with disabilities to undergo repeated testing or to periodically submit medical information to maintain their driving privileges.

 Months after the case had been filed, one of the plaintiffs was served with a demand for yet another assurance from her doctor that she is able to drive safely, even though she had previously submitted at least two statements from her doctor that she was competent to safely operate a motor vehicle and there was no need for continued medical review.
 Another plaintiff was ordered by the DMV to appear at a hearing to determine whether she was competent to drive, even though she had undergone a road test in February and submitted documentation from her doctor in May 2014.